No. 6 Baylor tops No. 8 Ole Miss in Sugar Bowl; Corral hurt - WHIZ News

 THE TAKEAWAY

-Baylor was served well all season by a formula of good defense and ball control.
-After Corral’s injury and a pick-6 on Altmyer’s first series, the Bears’ odds of making that work only got better.
-Woods had two interceptions.
+After Corral’s injury and a pick-6 on Altmyer’s first series, the Bears’ odds of imposing their style of play on the game only improved.
+Woods had two interceptions and Baylor held Ole Miss to 322 yards, well below its average of 506.7 coming in.

 UP NEXT

 Mississippi: The Rebels open their 2022 season at home against Troy on Sept.
 3. Altmyer will be a frontrunner to replace Corral.
 Ole Miss also will be looking to fill voids at receiver with Dontario Drummond, Jahcour Pearson and Sanders all finishing their careers.
-Top running back Jerrion Ealy could turn pro.
+Ealy said he’s turning pro.
 On defense, the Rebels will be looking for an edge rusher to replace sack leader Sam Williams, who is moving on to the NFL.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25.